Glenda Jackson On Stage - Theatre Credits, Bio and Tickets

-Glenda Mary Jackson, CBE was born on May 9,1936 in Birkenhead, Cheshire, in the UK.
-She is perhaps best known for her Oscar-winning performances in "A Touch of Class" and "Women in Love," her Oscar-nominated performances in "Hedda" and "Sunday Bloody Sunday," as well as her time as an active Member of Parliament in the UK from 1992 through to 2015.
+Glenda Mary Jackson, CBE was born on May 9,1936 in Birkenhead, Cheshire, in the U.K. She is perhaps best known for her Oscar-winning performances in A Touch of Class and Women in Love, her Oscar-nominated performances in Hedda and Sunday Bloody Sunday, as well as her time as an active member of Parliament in the U.K. from 1992 through 2015.

-Ms. Jackson attended West Kirby County Grammar School for Girls and was also a keen member of the Towns Women's Guild drama group during her teenage years.
+Jackson attended West Kirby County Grammar School for Girls and was also a keen member of the Towns Women's Guild drama group during her teenage years.
 She received a scholarship to study acting at the Royal Academy of Dramatic Art in 1954.
 Whilst at RADA, she made her professional stage debut in Terence Rattigan's Seperate Tables in 1957 and worked in repertory for the next six years.
 She made a name for herself on the stage after becoming a member of the Royal Shakespeare Company in 1964 and remained with them for four years.
-Perhaps her most notable role during this period was an asylum inmate portraying Charlotte Corday, the assassin of Marat, in Peter Weiss' Marat/Sade (the shortened name for The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of the Asylum of Charenton Under the Direction of the Marquis de Sade) in 1965.
-After the play's West End run, a Broadway transfer opened in December 1965, with Ms. Jackson making her Broadway debut and receiving her first Tony Award nomination in 1966.
+Perhaps her most notable role during this period was as asylum inmate Charlotte Corday, the assassin of Marat, in Peter Weiss' Marat/Sade (the shortened name for The Persecution and Assassination of Jean-Paul Marat as Performed by the Inmates of the Asylum of Charenton Under the Direction of the Marquis de Sade) in 1965.
+After the play's West End run, a Broadway transfer opened in December 1965, with Jackson making her Broadway debut and receiving her first Tony Award nomination in 1966.
 Back in London, she also earned critical acclaim for her performances in the Vietnam War protest play US in 1966 and as Ophelia in Hamlet in 1967.

-Ms. Jackson returned to acting after after a 23-year absence in Émile Zola's Blood, Sex and Money on BBC Radio 4 in 2015 and triumphantly returned to the stage in October 2016 to take on the titular role in the Old Vic's gender-bending revival of Shakespeare's King Lear, which earned her a fifth Olivier Award nomination.
-She returned to Broadway for the first time after almost thirty years in Edward Albee's Three Tall Women from February 27 through to June 24, 2018, and won the 2018 Tony Award in the category of "Best Performance by an Actress in a Leading Role in a Play" for her efforts.
+Jackson returned to acting after after a 23-year absence in Émile Zola's Blood, Sex and Money on BBC Radio 4 in 2015 and returned to the British stage in October 2016 to take on the titular role in the Old Vic's gender-bending revival of Shakespeare's King Lear, which earned her a fifth Olivier Award nomination.
+She returned to Broadway for the first time after almost 30 years in Edward Albee's Three Tall Women from February 27 to June 24, 2018, and won the 2018 Tony Award in the category of Best Performance by an Actress in a Leading Role in a Play for her efforts.